dwavesystems/dimod/docs/introduction.rst

 Minor-Embedding
 ---------------

-Embedding attempts to create a target :term:`model` from a target :term:`graph`.
+:term:`Embedding` attempts to create a target :term:`model` from a target :term:`graph`.
 The process of embedding takes a source model, derives the source graph, maps the source graph to the target graph, then derives the target model.
 Sometimes referred to in other tools as the **embedded** graph/model.